bashtage/linearmodels/doc/source/panel/pandas.rst

    method.
 Fit options, such as the choice of covariance estimator, are provided when fitting the model.

-6. Intercept must be explicitly included if desired.
+6. The intercept must be explicitly included if desired.
 If a model with effects is estimated without an intercept, then all effects are included.
 If a model is estimated with an intercept, the estimated model is demeaned to using the restriction that the sum of the effects is 0 so that the intercept